737BassTP/COSC345-Game/Assignment1.md

 Games in the Animal Crossing series have a system featuring time, seasons and weather, all of which change spawn rates of different species that you can find around the island.<br>This is similar to what we intend to use our weather data for, where different weather events or seasons change what enemies appear.<br>Animal Crossing uses real-time drawn from the console clock/calendar with randomly generated weather, whilst Duneatin' will have both time and weather based on real world data.
 <!-- What is interesting about Animal Crossing’s use however is that the time aspect is in real time drawing from the console's clock and calendar, whilst the weather is random.<br>For our main mode we intend to have structured weather, seasons and time, and for our arcade we intend to have realtime for all aspects.<br>-->

-The weather system in The Legend of Zelda: Breath of the Wild is rather complex.<br>Weather occurs in four minute cycles with a probability associated with them based primarily on location, altitude, temperature and time.<br>We intend to implement our system differently.<br>Weather will be day-length (10 minutes in game), and will be consistent throughout the whole map.<br>Since our map is small and the weather data was obtained from a singular point location, all areas of DUneatin' will have the same weather.
+The weather system in The Legend of Zelda: Breath of the Wild is rather complex.<br>Weather occurs in four minute cycles with a probability associated with them based primarily on location, altitude, temperature and time.<br>We intend to implement our system differently.<br>Weather will be day-length (10 minutes in game), and will be consistent throughout the whole map.<br>Since our map is small and the weather data was obtained from a singular point location, all areas of Duneatin' will have the same weather.
 <!-- It is not justifiable to have different weather in different locations as our map is relatively small (Dunedin) and we are using data obtained from just the Physics department at the University of Otago.<br>-->

 In the Pokemon series, weather changes everyday and affects weather dependent Pokemon stats and abilities.<br>We intend to draw from this and have weather conditions affect stats of enemies or the player.<br>However, unlike Pokemon we will be using set weather data from an official data set rather than random.